xprov/NeuralNetwork/README.md

     make
     ```

-# Debug VS Release mode
+# Debug VS Release Mode

-Since the training of neural network requires a lot of computation power, one might find useful to compile a debug and a release versions (the release version should run significantly faster):
+Since the training of a neural network requires a lot of computational power, one might find useful to compile a debug and a release versions (the release version should run significantly faster):
 ```
 mkdir debug && cd debug && cmake -DCMAKE_BUILD_TYPE=Debug .. && make -j
 cd ..
 mkdir release && cd release && cmake -DCMAKE_BUILD_TYPE=Release .. && make -j
 ```

-# Typical usage
+# Typical Usage
 Let's train a Network using data from the
 ``Example/threeShapes/data/threeShapes.csv`` file.
 In this example, the input
 are binary pictures of size 40x40.
 Consequently, there needs to be 1600 input